Venduro/Rails/README.md

 # Rails
-Using the MVC architectural pattern in rails to build a password checker Check the controller and the view for code.
+Used the MVC architectural pattern in rails to build a password checker Check the controller and the view for code.
 -----------------------------------------------------------------------------------------------------------------------------------------